What is Avery Parents for Racial Equity?

 We usually meet once a month in the Avery library.
 Some of us do book studies together - diving into issues involving race and education.
 We are separate from the PTO, but keep in close contact.
 We collaborate with racial equity parent groups at all elementary schools in the Webster Groves School District.

-We hope to be a school where all children are supported in their journey toward personal and academic success; where all families feel welcome in all aspects of school community; where teachers and staff receive training, encouragement and support to overcome generations of systemic racism in education; and where race no longer is a statistical predictor of educational success or social involvement.
+We hope to be a school and community where all children are supported in their journey toward personal and academic success; where all families feel welcome in all aspects of school and community; where teachers and staff receive training, encouragement and support to overcome generations of systemic racism in education; and where race no longer is a statistical predictor of educational success or social involvement.